A Look at Choosing an Editor

 Choosing an editor can be tricky.
 Sometimes, you just end up with whoever is cheapest or whoever you know.
 But if you have a choice in the matter, consider it carefully.
 Taking some time early in the game will help you out later.
 A lot.

-Working with an editor
+Working With an Editor

 Be your courteous and professional self.
 Editors are a more professional group than beta readers (what I mean is, this is a profession, whereas beta reading is for free and is not a paying gig) and are generally people you hire.
 They will do copy editing, where they check for typos, etc., although there should be a last pass by a proofreader before publishing, no matter what.